KoleckOLP/libui_window/README.md

 ## TODO

-- check if it build on linux / mac OS
+- Test on other platforms like, Linux and macOS.